TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Kickstart/Make/Index.rst

     default.

 `May we add a basic service configuration for you? (yes/no) [yes]:`
-    If you chose `yes` "Make" will create a basic :file:`Configuration/Services.yaml` to configure dependency injection.
+    If you choose `yes` "Make" will create a basic :file:`Configuration/Services.yaml` to configure :ref:`dependency injection <DependencyInjection>`.

 `May we create a ext_emconf.php for you? (yes/no) [no]:`
     Mandatory for extensions supporting TYPO3 v10.
 Starting with v11:
-    If your extension should be installable in legacy TYPO3 installations choose yes.
+    If your extension should be installable in legacy TYPO3 installations choose `yes`.
 This is not necessary for local extensions in composer-based installations.

 4. Have a look at the result
 =============================

-"Make" created a folder in the folder :file:`src/extensions` with the composer name (without vendor) of your extensions.
-By default it contains the following files:
+"Make" created a subfolder under :file:`src/extensions` with the composer name (without vendor) of your extension.
+By default, it contains the following files:

 ..  code-block:: none